Dorsey & Whitney LLP: Dorsey Continues to Build its M&A and Private Equity Practices in London

 Adds Partner, Stewart Worthy, to Growing Global M&A Practice

-International law firm Dorsey Whitney LLP announced today that Stewart Worthy will join the Firm as a Partner in its Mergers Acquisitions and Private Equity Practice Group in London at the beginning of December this year.
+International law firm Dorsey Whitney LLP announced today that Stewart Worthy has joined the Firm as a Partner in its Mergers Acquisitions and Private Equity Practice Group in London.

 Stewart's practice focuses on complex cross-border transactions, with a particular focus on US and APAC in-bound UK investments and English law deals in Central Eastern Europe and Africa.
 He has a broad corporate and finance practice advising clients on acquisitions and disposals, joint ventures, international securities offerings, strategic alliances, complex restructurings and other commercial transactions.
 Stewart's clients include companies in a wide variety of sectors, including automotive, packaging, manufacturing, real estate, retail, hospitality, clean technology, mining and oil and gas.